raghuvanshi65/cliff-backend/README.md

 # cliff-backend
-This Repository contains a Basic Springboot Application, that exposes some Restful WebServices to perform CRUD operations on a MySQL database, with those endpoints we can perform below listed operations,
+This Repository contains a Basic Springboot Application, that exposes some Restful WebServices to perform CRUD operations on a MySQL database, with those endpoints we can perform below listed operations, the schema has 2 Entities Policy and Job with a one to many relationship between them.

 ##### Operations on Policy Entity -
 - Create a new Policy